 The Epiphone Les Paul Studio LT is a fantastic beginner guitar with quality hardware and electronics.

-It’s just a quarter of the price of the cheapest Gibson and has two beautiful sounding humbucker pickups that lend well to a variety of playing styles.
+It’s just a quarter of the price of the cheapest Gibson and has two beautiful and fantastic-sounding humbucker pickups that lend well to a variety of playing styles.
+Whether you’re just starting to learn rock riffs with pentatonic scales or a gigging pro, it’s got something for everybody.

 - All-mahogany neck and body